How to build dynamic blocks in a flow email (new editor)

 You will learn

-If you use one of Klaviyo’s prebuilt ecommerce integrations (like Shopify, BigCommerce, Magento, or WooCommerce), you don’t need to build these blocks manually.
-Instead, use the Flow Library to find pre-built, fully functional flow emails to use as templates, then convert the template to use the new editor.
+If you use one of Klaviyo’s prebuilt ecommerce integrations (e.g., Shopify, BigCommerce, Magento, or WooCommerce), you don’t need to build these blocks manually.
+Instead, use the flow library to find pre-built, fully functional flow emails to use as templates.

 Within a metric-triggered flow, you can personalize the content of your emails based on the event that triggers the flow.
 For example, if someone starts a checkout, you can include product images and prices within an abandoned cart email to encourage recipients to return to their cart and finish their purchase.
 The dynamic table block will automatically repeat with the information specified for each item in the cart.